citadel-ai/langcheck/docs/quickstart.md

 # Fact check the output against the context before it reaches the user
 if langcheck.eval.factual_consistency(raw_output, context) < 0.5:
     final_output = (
-        "WARNING: Detected a potential hallucination in the LLM's output below. " "Please fact-check the output!\n" +
+        "WARNING: Detected a potential hallucination in the LLM's output. " + "Please fact-check the output below!\n" +
         raw_output
     )
 ```